tushar2704/GemmaChat/README.md

 # GemmaChat
-Smart Chat using Gemma model via Ollama, LangChain and Chainlit
+## Smart light weight Chat Bot using Gemma model via Ollama, LangChain and Chainlit

-Coming up:Deployment, more feature and custom UI
+#### Coming up:Deployment, more feature and custom UI

 ## Steps to Replicate